jl94x4/ColleXions/README.md

 - **Special Occasion Collections:** Automatically prioritizes collections linked to specific dates, making sure seasonal themes are highlighted when appropriate.

 - **Exclusion List:** Users can specify collections to exclude from pinning, ensuring that collections you don't want to see on the home screen are never selected.
+This is also useful if you manually pin items to your homescreen and do not want this tool to interfere with those.

 - **Inclusion List:** Users can specify collections to include from pinning, ensuring full control over the collections you see on your home screen.